5hirish/tweet_scrapper/README.md

 You can use this library to get the text of any user's Tweets trivially.
 Follow the creator's blog at [shirishkadam.com](https://shirishkadam.com) for updates on progress.

-> This project is inspired from Kenneth Reitz's similar project [kennethreitz/twitter-scraper](https://github.com/kennethreitz/twitter-scraper) which is limited to python 3.6 an above.
+> This project is inspired from Kenneth Reitz's similar project [kennethreitz/twitter-scraper](https://github.com/kennethreitz/twitter-scraper) which is limited to python 3.6 and above.

 ## Getting Started